Zeus-Moose/Zeus-Moose.github.io/content/privacy.md

 If we decide to change our privacy policy, we will post those changes on this page.

-This policy was last modified on 19th September 2023.
+This policy was last modified on 4th June 2024.

 ### Contacting us